BYUcs236ta/cs236_Decker_Goodrich/Projects/Project2.md

 The Datalog Grammar defines valid datalog programs.
 Use the grammar to write a recursive-descent parser for datalog programs.
 Use the scanner from the previous project to provide input tokens for the parser.

-The nonterminals in the grammar begin with a lower-case letter.
+The non-terminals in the grammar begin with a lower-case letter.
 Terminal symbols in the grammar are written in all upper-case letters.
 The word 'lambda' in the grammar represents the empty string.

 Note that comments do not appear in the grammar because comments should be ignored.
 An easy way to ignore comments is to modify the `lexer/scanner/tokenizer` to stop outputting comments.